Volkswagen CEO survives challenge from powerful chairman

 Ahead of the Thursday crisis meeting, an Evercore survey of 50 investors showed many believed VW's share price would rise if both Winterkorn and Piech left, because this would allow the firm to unlock greater earnings potential.

 The support of the company's unions played a crucial role in helping Winterkorn survive the Piech challenge.
-The CEO has included labor representatives in discussions on how to implement his massive cost-cutting plan.
+The CEO has included labour representatives in discussions on how to implement his massive cost-cutting plan.

 "We will continue our successful course with Winterkorn," said works council chief Bernd Osterloh, who participated in the Salzburg meeting.
 "He's the right man in the right place."